HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 In the `Security` panel, use the DX Core Service name (e.g., `dx-core`) as the host name, along with the username `wpsadmin` and the associated password for `wpsadmin`.
 You can also specify Realm as CrawlerUsersRealm.

 !!!tip
-    Note: The host `dx-core` and port `10042` are the Kubernetes service host and the port for DX Core.
+    The host `dx-core` and port `10042` are the Kubernetes service host and the port for DX Core.
 In this case, 10042 is the HttpQueueInboundDefaultSecure port on the HCL DX 9.5 server.
 Adjust this according to your deployment configuration.

 ###### WCM Content Source